 We at BCC want to capitalize on this success by empowering the nationals to reach their full potential.
 Blessing the Children Development Organization is a non-government organization, fully licensed by the Ethiopian government that is staffed only with Ethiopians.
 If our God has enough confidence in their abilities to grow and disciple His church, then BCC should have confidence as we assist them in looking after their widows and orphans.
 If the western church can assist them in this duty, they are then able to spend their limited resources to grow their church.

 Our Ethiopian staff come to us from the local national churches.
 In doing this , we save many of the common stresses of unknowingly bringing in the western culture or the “western gospel” into their context.

 It is common for Ethiopian families to bring in other children, usually nieces or nephews, sometimes strangers children.
 BCDO, with the help of BCC, is using this normal culturally accepted practice, to support these families and children.
 These orphaned children or disadvantaged families can come to our partnering churches and be supported from the local church.
-In so doing, families remain intact, the church grows, orphans are cared for by local church foster homes, keeping everyone engaged in their own culture and language.
+In so doing, families remain intact, the church grows, orphans are cared for, keeping everyone engaged in their own culture and language.

 BCC is always asking these questions:

 How can our Ethiopian management be maximized or incorporated into this project?

 In 50 years, will this project still be relevant?